 2) Biggest possibility for graft a corruption was the security subcontractor

-who brought people by bus to the game from near by hotels, collected
+who brought people by bus to the game from near by hotels, tickets

 easiest stadium to find your seat I've ever been in.

 Homeland security decided searching each person wasn't necessary

 except that they were looking for

 some guy named George Orwell who, in the name of national security

 must be captured dead or alive so they can "keep you safe,"